moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 * the read-only WQL API
 * the read + write AbsenceManagement REST API
-* using your iPaaS connector in Moveworks Creator Studio
+* using your middleware connector in Creator Studio

 This requires you to: